 Kitsap County was incorporated in 1857 as a statutory county.
 This means that the organization of the County is prescribed by the state statute.
-Locally elected officials include the County Assessor, Auditor, Clerk, Prosecuting Attorney, Sheriff, Treasurer, eight Superior Court Judges, three District Court Judges, and a three member Board of County Commissioners.
+Locally elected officials include the County Assessor, Auditor, Clerk, Prosecuting Attorney, Sheriff, Treasurer, eight Superior Court Judges, four District Court Judges, and a three member Board of County Commissioners.
 Policy-making and legislative authority are vested in the governing Board of County Commissioners, which are all elected at-large on a partisan basis for four-year terms and the chair is elected by the majority vote of the Board members.
 The Board appoints the County Administrator.
 The County Administrator serves the Board by overseeing its departments and providing leadership for the general administration of the County.

-Kitsap County provides a full range of services contemplated by statute, including public safety; construction and maintenance of highways, streets, and other infrastructure; judicial administration; planning and development; parks and recreation; health and social services; sewer services; and general administrative services.
+Kitsap County provides a full range of services contemplated by statute, including public safety; construction and maintenance of highways, streets, and other infrastructure; judicial administration; planning and development; parks and recreation; health and social services; sewer services; conveying the people's voice in selecting their representative government and ensuring the integrity of the people's historic birth, death, marriage, real estate and election records; and general administrative services.